Jordan5988/PVTech/README.md

 # PVTech
-PVtech want to be an apply web for use any forms of validation work.
+PV tech must be a web application providing quality validation processes for companies for which this criterion is essential.